Mar14 Fun Holiday – Pi Day

-There are many other days during the year, when one can honor pi.
+There are many other days during the year when one can honor pi.
 Some of these are:

-March 4: The day marks the passing of 14% of the 3rd month of the year.
+- March 4: The day marks the passing of 14% of the 3rd month of the year.

-April 5: By this day 3.14 months of the year have passed.
+- April 5: By this day, 3.14 months of the year have passed.

-November 10: The 314th day of the year (November 9 in leap years).
+- November 10: The 314th day of the year (November 9 in leap years).

 An Irrational Number

-One of the oldest and the most recognizable mathematical constant in the world, Pi (π) is the ratio of any circle’s circumference to its diameter.
+One of the oldest and the most recognized mathematical constant in the world, Pi (π) is the ratio of any circle’s circumference to its diameter.
 Its value is approximately equal to 3.14159265.
 It is an irrational number, which means it cannot be expressed as a ratio of whole numbers, and its decimal representation never ends or repeats.

 In recent years, mathematicians have called for replacing pi by tau (τ) as a way to describe the relationship between a circle’s circumference and its radius.
 In order to spread the word about the advantages of tau over pi, mathematicians around the world celebrate Tau Day on June 28.

-Have a pie baking contest.
+- Have a pie baking contest.
 Ask participants to bake pi shaped pies.
-Combine it with a pie eating competition.
+Combine it with a pie-eating competition.

 - Have a pi recitation contest.
 Anyone who can recite the most digits of the constant gets to take home a pie.

-Embrace your geekness.
+- Embrace your geekness.
 Wear a t-shirt that has the numbers of pi on it or sport some pi shaped accessories.
 Earrings perhaps?

-Eat foods that start with a pi, like pineapples and pizza or foods that are circular in shape like pancakes and cookies.
+- Eat foods that start with a pi, like pineapples and pizza, or foods that are circular in shape, like pancakes and cookies.

-Watch the 1998 Darren Aronofsky movie, Pi.
+- Watch the 1998 Darren Aronofsky movie, Pi.

 Did You Know